 To sugar or not-to-sugar?
 If to consumer sugar, how much to consume sugar?
 How to read the sugar-free and no sugar added labels on sugar-free products?
 These are some questions that most of us ask ourselves while trying to lose weight or stay fit.
-It is no longer a question or even a doubt that excessive sugar is bad for health and for the body.
+Excessive sugar is unquestionably harmful to health and the body.

 Why do we consume processed sugar and sugar-based food items?

-Sugar is a form of carbohydrate that is used by our body to release energy within the body, which is very much needed.
+Our body utilizes sugar, a carbohydrate, to release essential energy.
 But, there are several natural food items such as fruits, which provide us enough natural sugar to function with.
 Instead, we opt for a pack of cookies or a muffin instead to satiate our sugar cravings.

 Come to think of it, what purpose does it solve then?
 Why is there a need for processed, high-content, and high-caloric sugar in everything we eat?
 There is none.
 The processed sugar in most food items satisfies the criteria of making them tasty and delicious, so that we buy more, make more, and eat more.